seree-fam/akoben/README.md

 ## **General**
 The system has several general features to make the site user-friendly and accessible:
 - Logged-in users can view posts from various communities they are subscribed to in the home feed
-- Logged-out users can view posts from all communities in order of likes
 - System UI is responsive, hence it can be used on smartphones, tablets, or computers

 # **Stack**